QiD: ANONYMOUS NEUROMORPHIC IDENTITY TECHNOLOGY

 10

-DEVICE AGNOSTIC
+DEVICE/OS AGNOSTIC

-QiD is designed to work on any computing device • desktop computer • notebook • tablet • mobile phone (even low-end phones) equipped with a ~2MP camera under normal operating conditions
+QiD is designed to work on any computing device • desktop computer • notebook • tablet • mobile phone (even low-end phones), equipped with a ~2MP camera under normal operating conditions

 10

-DEVICE AGNOSTIC
+DEVICE/OS AGNOSTIC

-QiD is designed to work on any computing device • desktop computer • notebook • tablet • mobile phone (even low-end phones) equipped with a ~2MP camera under normal operating conditions
+QiD is designed to work on any computing device • desktop computer • notebook • tablet • mobile phone (even low-end phones), equipped with a ~2MP camera under normal operating conditions

 10

-DEVICE AGNOSTIC
+DEVICE/OS AGNOSTIC

-QiD is designed to work on any computing device • desktop computer • notebook • tablet • mobile phone (even low-end phones) equipped with a ~2MP camera under normal operating conditions
+QiD is designed to work on any computing device • desktop computer • notebook • tablet • mobile phone (even low-end phones), equipped with a ~2MP camera under normal operating conditions

 11